Advocacy and Activism

-Advocacy and activism is a goal in the association's 2022 - 2025 Strategic Plan.
-The 2012 PLDS Survey indicated that only 1 in 3 public libraries has a young adult specialist on staff.
-Recent studies from the NCES indicate that only 79% of secondary schools employ a school librarian.
-Ongoing advocacy efforts can help ensure that all teens have access to great libraries!
-Share your advocacy ideas, successes and challenges with us on Twitter by using the #act4teens hashtag.
+Advocacy and activism is a goal in the YALSA's 2022 - 2025 Strategic Plan.
+Recent studies from the NCES indicate that only 79% of secondary schools employ a school librarian - so ongoing advocacy efforts is vital to help ensure that all teens have access to great libraries!

 Tools to Get You Started